 - An Overview of Climate Change, Its Impacts and the Social Cost of Carbon

 - Estimating the Benefits of Improved Air Quality with the Open Source BenMAP-CE Tool

 For additional information, please visit the workshop website.

 March 19-20, 2015: Society for Benefit-Cost Analysis Annual Meeting and Conference

-The Society for Benefit-Cost Analysis (SBCA) is an international group of practitioners, academics and others who are working to improve the theory and application of the tools of benefit-cost analysis.
+The Society for Benefit-Cost Analysis is an international group of practitioners, academics and others who are working to improve the theory and application of the tools of benefit-cost analysis.
 The annual conference features presentations in diverse policy areas, including energy, the environment, health, crime, transportation, homeland security, finance and many others.
-For additional information, please visit the SBCA website.
+To view the preliminary program, and to register, please visit the conference website.